 The preparation of the financial statements requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgement in the process of applying the foundation's accounting policies.
+It also requires the exercise of judgement in the process of applying the foundation's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed in note 2.